kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/Kunran_SOLARSAFE_Findings.md

 ### ATR-FTIR measurement quality

 This part of the experiment was more difficult than expected.
-Across the three polymers and both sodium hypochlorite concentrations, the spectra often sat on a low, noisy baseline at the milli-absorbance level.
 The strong polymer fingerprint peaks that would normally be expected were weak or partly lost in noise.
-For example, the expected CH stretching features of PP, the amide I/II bands of Nylon, and the CH₂/C-Cl features of PVC were not always as sharp or intense as they would be in an ideal ATR-FTIR measurement.

-Instead, some spectra showed a large baseline rise or dip below roughly 1200--1300 cm⁻¹, and some also showed atmospheric water-vapour features around 1900--2200 cm⁻¹.
+Some spectra showed a large baseline rise or dip below roughly 1200--1300 cm⁻¹, and some also showed atmospheric water-vapour features around 1900--2200 cm⁻¹.
 We interpreted this mainly as a measurement artefact rather than evidence of polymer chemistry.
-Thin and slightly curled film offcuts do not always press flat onto the ATR crystal, so optical contact can be poor.
-When contact is poor, the effective signal becomes weak and the low-wavenumber region can be distorted.
+Sometimes curled film offcuts do not always press flat onto the ATR crystal, so optical contact can be poor.
+When contact is poor, the effective signal becomes weaker.

 For this reason, some samples were measured more than once.
 If the first graph looked unusual or inconsistent with the expected polymer fingerprint, we repeated the measurement and tried to improve sample contact.
-Some heat runs were also attempted to soften or flatten film samples and improve contact with the ATR crystal.
-This helped slightly, but it did not fully remove the low-signal problem.

 This quality issue is important for future interpretation.
 The ATR-FTIR data are useful for identifying whether obvious degradation markers appeared, but they should not be used for confident quantitative peak-height comparisons.

 ### ATR-FTIR results